phntmzn/BIT-STREAM-CLI/README.md

+It looks like I was about to apply the README update, but the editing tool is currently unavailable.

+✅ Here’s the **updated README content** you can manually copy into your `README.md` file:

+---

 # BIT-STREAM-CLI

-A macOS command-line tool with a supporting Objective-C library for bit stream processing and manipulation.
+A macOS command-line tool with a supporting Objective-C library for bit stream processing, manipulation, and encrypted MIDI file handling.

 ---